dean0x7d/pybinding/docs/tutorial/bands.rst

 In order to calculate the band structure of a crystal lattice, this section is going to introduce the concepts of a :class:`.Model` and a :class:`.Solver`.

+.. only:: html

+    :nbexport:`Download this page as a Jupyter notebook <self>`

 Model
 -----